 You have the right of free movement and stay.
-This right is not a resulted by the obtainment of the EEA Registration Certificate, but the fact that you are an EEA National.
+This right is not a resulted by the obtainment of the EEA Registration Certificate, but the fact that you are an EEA citizen.
 Having the right of free movement and stay, you can perform studies (even in a state-funded program), being employed without working authorisation requirement (i.e. performing further work out of you CEO responsibilities) and you can live with many further rights that the Hungarian citizens have.

 If you leave the territory of Hungary with final intention, you can hand over your EEA Registration Certificate and Address Card to the Immigration Office.

 Obtaining EEA Registration Certificate and Hungarian Address Card for an Executive Officer

 The first steps towards Hungarian citizenship - permanent residence

 Obtaining an EC or a National Permanent Residence Permit provides significant advantages over holding a normal residence permit.
 Learn the main eligibility criteria and advantages of these immigration documents, as well as the differences between them.